CharisisPapacharisis/kubernetes-flask-mongo/README.md

 helm list
 ```

-Use the helm uninstall command followed by the release name to remove the deployment and all associated resources.
+Use the helm uninstall command followed by the release name to remove the deployment and all associated resources:
 ```bash
 helm uninstall todoapp
 ```